 Smith, Morsell carry No. 7 Maryland past Holy Cross 95-71

+Despite trailing early, the Terrapins forged ahead by 12 at halftime and won their 43rd consecutive home opener.

+“It’s hard when we’re this big and tall to chase guys around, five guys that can shoot it,” Turgeon said.
+“Our depth finally got them.”

-Taking full advantage of their height and depth, the Terrapins placed four players in double figures, finished with a 47-33 rebounding advantage and scored 64 points in the paint.
+Maryland placed four players in double figures, finished with a 47-33 rebounding advantage and scored 64 points in the paint.

-Despite trailing early, Maryland forged ahead by 12 at halftime and won its 43rd consecutive home opener.

 Freshman guard Drew Lowder scored 24 for Holy Cross, playing its first game under coach Brett Nelson.
 The Crusaders took only five foul shots compared to 24 for Maryland.

+“We had some moments where we were really good,” Nelson said.
+“I have a young group, so we’re learning.
+We’re going to be a lot different in January than we are in November.

+“But I’ve got to give Maryland credit.
+They’ve got a heck of a ballclub.
+With the pieces they have, they’ve got a good chance to make a deep run in the tournament, for sure.”

 Holy Cross trailed by just seven before Maryland went on a 16-4 run that made it 68-49.
-Smith and Eric Ayala each had six points in the surge, and Anthony Cowan Jr. contributed a pair of free throws and a breakaway layup.
+Smith and Ayala each had six points in the surge, and Cowan contributed a pair of free throws and a breakaway layup.

-The Terrapins returned seven players from a team that went to the Sweet 16 last season and have added a pair of 6-foot-10 twins to the mix.
-This team has a chance to be coach Mark Turgeon's best during his nine-year tenure at Maryland, but the Terps will have to prove it on the court.

-Perhaps the clearest glimpse of this squad's potential came in the final seconds of the first half.
-After Smith blocked a layup, Cowan got hold of the loose ball and raced up court.
-He drove the lane and flipped the ball to Morsell, who capped the sequence with a powerful dunk.
+“This year could be a lot of fun if we just stay focused, stay selfless, keep getting better,” Turgeon said.
+“We’ve got a lot of talent.”

 Maryland is 6-0 against Holy Cross in a series that began in 1971.
 The teams last met in 2008.